Citation, DOI, disclosures and article data

 At the time the article was last revised Joshua Yap had no financial relationships to ineligible companies to disclose.View Joshua Yap's current disclosures

-Hemophilia is an inherited bleeding disorder which is X-linked recessive and therefore occurs almost exclusively in males.
-There are two subtypes - hemophilia A (80%) and hemophilia B (20%).
+Hemophilia is an inherited bleeding disorder that is mainly X-linked recessive and therefore occurs almost exclusively in males.
+There are two main subtypes: hemophilia A (80%) and hemophilia B (20%).

 The incidence of hemophilia A is around 1 in 5000 male births, and the incidence of hemophilia B is around 1 in 25,000-30,000 male births.

 Most patients present with a bleeding diathesis.
 In severe cases, patients present during the neonatal or infantile period or with clinically significant bleeding (e.g. cephalohematoma, or postoperative bleeding).
 In adolescents and adults, hemorrhage typically manifests as bleeding into joints (hemarthrosis) and muscles, whereas bleeding in other more clinically significant sites such as intracranially or gastrointestinal is relatively uncommon.
 The types of hemophilia are impossible to delineate clinically 6.